HuffPo Feature Article: Producer/Musician/Singer-Songwriter Kid Tarri

 He has in recent years turned a stronger focus to Producing.
 His first foray ever into the world of production was a trial by fire completion of an album.
 After a string of production teams had come and gone, Kid was able to take miles of nearly abandoned tape and turn it into the magic known as “Tragic Kingdom” – the now legendary No Doubt’s debut album.

-Kid recently won the International Song Contest for his song about homelessness called “How Many Miles”, and in 2007 was at the top of the radio and video charts with his band Trash Wednesday for their take on The Beatles’ “Lucy in the Sky with Diamonds”.
-Recent awards include Best Score and Best Composer – Screamfest Awards and a Brit Award.
+Kid won the International Song Contest for his song about homelessness called “How Many Miles”.
+Other awards include Best Score and Best Composer – Screamfest Awards and a Brit Award.
 Kid is also on the advisory board for the Hollywood Music in Media Awards, a voting member of NARAS, and a composer for Universal Publishing Production Music.

 - M. Ragogna/The Huffington Post